 We certainly aren’t going to put bars on the windows and doors just because our teen is sneaking out of the house, though we might have thought about it.
 Our teen clearly doesn’t care about our rules, our consequences, or our boundaries.
 Curfews mean nothing for our household, or the laws of the town in which we live.
 For whatever reason, our teen thinks sneaking out of the house is okay and we cannot seem to stop them.
+We’re in need of residential addiction treatment for our adolescent.
 At night we lay awake, frustrated they are gone again, worried about what they are doing outside the home at all hours of the night.

 First, Have that Discussion, Again

 Parents might find it unnecessary to sit down and have a discussion about sneaking out.
 We know they’re sneaking out.
 They know they’re sneaking out.
 Nobody seems to have a solution.
 Enacting parental authority is key to reminding teens that the parents are in charge, even if they refuse to act accordingly.
 Repeat to your teens as many times as necessary that their is a curfew and there are rules.
 Sneaking out of the house is against the rules.
 Breaking household rules has consequences.
 Attempt to get information from your teen about where they are going, what they are doing, and why they think it is okay to break the rules.
 You might be able to gain valuable information, or you might be met with total avoidance.
 Either way, it is important to let teens know you are trying to understand them and find a way to work with them instead of against them, even though they are working directly against you.